RagnarB83/ash-documentation/docs/_build/html/_sources/setup.rst.txt

 Rename the compiled library file (something like LJCoulombv1.cpython-36m-x86_64-linux-gnu.so) to LJCoulombv1.so and move to lib dir: /path/to/ash/lib

-**Step 7.** Make sure preferred QM packages are available:
+**Step 7a.** Install desired QM program(s):

 * `ORCA <https://orcaforum.kofo.mpg.de>`_ is a recommended QM code (flexible interface in ASH).
 See installation instructions on the `ORCA Input Library <https://sites.google.com/site/orcainputlibrary/setting-up-orca>`_.
-* The path to ORCA needs to be in PATH and LD_LIBRARY_PATH of your shell and later your jobscript.
+The path to ORCA needs to be in PATH and LD_LIBRARY_PATH of your shell and later your jobscript.
 * `xTB <https://xtb-docs.readthedocs.io>`_ needs to be in PATH and later your jobscript.